Anxiety, stress/trauma reactions, and interpersonal relationships, with a particular focus on romantic relationships.

 I have also begun to examine cultural differences in anxiety, responses to stress and trauma, and relationships.
 In 2017-2018, I had a Fulbright Scholar from Pakistan working with me, and we are continuing to collaborate on cross-cultural studies.
-Our next study will examine differences in trauma appraisal and post-trauma reactions across individuals from Pakistan, individual from the U.S., and individuals from collectivistic cultures who are now living in the U.S. We may also include individuals from other countries in this study.
+An ongoing study is examining differences in trauma appraisal and post-trauma reactions across individuals from Pakistan, individuals from the U.S., and individuals from collectivistic cultures who are now living in the U.S.

 * denotes student under my supervision